 Experiencing a record tourist season from a local’s perspective certainly makes you more mindful of the locals when we travel elsewhere.
+In fact, some locals refer to holidays as the Tourist Invasion.
 So next time you go on holidays, spare a thought for the locals who are making it happen.

 It’s Christmas holidays and you could be excused for thinking our sleepy seaside town has been Invaded by a flotilla of inflatable unicorns.
 The holidaymakers have arrived to enjoy a few weeks of sun, sand and fishing on our pristine waterways.
 As locals living in a tourist hot-spot, it also gives us a timely reminder of the impact on locals when we travel elsewhere.